Nullmodem.Com

 A "tiered-star hub" network topology, allowing for the connection of up to 127 devices per host computer

-Two simple, standardized plugs for the broad range of devices
+Simple, standardized plugs for the broad range of devices

 Power for some devices directly through the USB cable